 - "I gave up on the second step"

 If your system treats those as five separate requests, prioritization breaks immediately.
-This is why many teams think they have a "feedback problem" when they really have a synthesis problem.
+This is why a lot of teams think they have a "feedback problem" when what they actually have is a synthesis problem.

-A better approach is to tailor the prompt to the job the user is trying to get done:
+Generic prompts produce generic answers.
+Tailor the question to the job the user is trying to get done on that specific page:

 - On onboarding: "What almost slowed you down today?"